albertw1706/ISIC-2024-Skin-Cancer-Malignancy-Detection/README.md

 #### Image data

-- 401,059 JPEG of 15mm-by-15mm field-of-view images of skin lesion crops that centered on distinct lesions from the 3D total body photographs (TBP).
+- 401,059 15mm-by-15mm field-of-view images of skin lesion crops that centered on distinct lesions from the 3D total body photographs (TBP) in JPEG.
 The images ranges from ... pixels to

 #### Tabular data